Modeling interconnects is a central part of building a hardware platform in

 Destination: pcie_cfg offset 0x1000 - no register information available

-for the transaction initiator which are used by the Address Translations Services (ATS)
+the transaction initiator which is used by the Address Translation Services

-An IOMMU can then inspect the pcie_pasid atom to decide the routing
+can then inspect the pcie_pasid atom to decide the routing of the incoming

 dml 1.4;